mgueury/oke_mysql_java_101/README.md

 There are 2 main ways to create a MySQL database.

-#### A. MySQL Database System.
+#### A. MySQL Database System (MDS).
-To make it easy follow this step by step but do not create a new network setup.
-And just install MDS in the same private network than the Kubernetes Nodes.
+To make it easy, we will just install MySQL in the same private network than the Kubernetes Nodes.

-Follow these steps
+Follow these steps:
 - Choose Database / MySQL
 - On the MySQL Database System screen, click create
 - Enter the following fields